scottshuynh/hdlworkflow/README.md

 ```

 Cocotb test modules will be discovered in the same directory that `hdlworkflow` is run.
-Alternatively, if adding to `PYTHONPATH` is required for cocotb:
+Adding to `PYTHONPATH` is also supported:
 ```sh
 hdlworkflow nvc design compile_order_txt --cocotb design_tb --pythonpath /abs/path/to/python/module --pythonpath relative/path/to/python/module
 ```